 National Toxics Rule (NTR) Promulgation and Withdrawals

 This rule promulgated for 14 States the chemical-specific, numeric criteria for priority toxic pollutants necessary to bring all States into compliance with the requirements of section 303(c)(2)(B) of the Clean Water Act (CWA).
-States determined by EPA to fully comply with section 303(c)(2)(B) requirements are not affected by this rule.
+States determined by EPA in 1992 to fully comply with section 303(c)(2)(B) requirements are not affected by this rule.

-Listed in chronological order, newest first.
+Individual actions to establish and amend the standards, listed in chronological order, newest first.

 - Withdrawal of Certain Federal Water Quality Criteria Applicable to California, New Jersey and Puerto Rico